by Angela Bourassa.

-You can think about screenwriting labs (and also directing and novel writing labs) the same way.
-As a general principal, a writing lab is an opportunity to get together with other writers and, with the guidance of experienced teachers or mentors, work on your craft.
+You can think about screenwriting labs (and also directing and novel writing labs) in the same way.
+As a general principle, a writing lab is an opportunity to get together with other writers and, with the guidance of experienced teachers or mentors, work on your craft.

 Here are some principles that tend to be true of screenwriting labs:

 Screenwriting labs tend to be exclusive.
 If you can just hand over money to attend, that’s probably better categorized as a writer’s retreat, not a lab.

 Labs are not conferences.
 Screenwriting labs generally accept just a handful of writers.